Amelia5p/Rock-Paper-Scissors/README.md

 ## Image

-- The only image I sourced was from Vecteezy https://www.vecteezy.com/vector-art/690792-rock-paper-scissors-hand-icons
+- The only visinle image I sourced was from Vecteezy https://www.vecteezy.com/vector-art/690792-rock-paper-scissors-hand-icons
+- I also used a transparent image which is used as a placeholder image until a button is clicked and a random computer choice is made.
+I used this as the image source cannot be empty.  https://onlinepngtools.com/create-transparent-png

 ## Favicon